xmao-zuora/pinot-docker-compose/README.md

 }
 ```

 The `primaryKeyColumns` is required for upsert table.
+You can check [Schema](https://docs.pinot.apache.org/configuration-reference/schema) for more details.

 You can open [Pinot Controller API](http://localhost:29000/help) and use `POST /schemas` to create a schema (no auth required).